bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 16°
-- Overcast
+- Mostly Clear
-- 53% humidity
+- 73% humidity
-- 4 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 32% cloud cover
 - 59 AQI 🟨
 - About 9.1 inches of snow on the ground